Starting, finally, with Swift Fox 22, CWG is adding a third faction, the Grupo de Liberare or GDL.

 Anything is permitted for communications by the GDL as long as safe and legal.
 Note that flares are often NOT permitted due to fire hazard.

-If operating radios in the WHAT BAND RANGE??? you need to contact us to get assigned a frequency.
-This will avoid conflict with the Ardean and Kitoy issue radios.
+If operating radios you need to contact us to be part of the frequency plan.
+This will avoid conflict with the Ardean and Kitoy issue radios, and other GDL forces.

 All other communications rules apply